 - Equal gender distribution of scholarships

-Once the assessment is done, you will be informed about your acceptance via official e-mail decision.
+Once the assessment is done, you will be informed of the results of your application by an official e-mail.

-In most of the cases, your exciting journey to Masaryk University will start with not as exciting journey of paperwork.
-Visa will be your foremost concern and it is very important to start the process of visa application as early as possible.
-Reason?
+In most of the cases, your exciting journey to Masaryk University will start with a less exciting journey of paperwork.
+The visa will be your foremost concern and it is very important to start the process of visa application as early as possible.
+The reason?
 The process can take up to two months.

-Once your selection is successfully confirmed, you should check the availability of the Czech embassies where are you going to apply for visa and make an appointment through the VisaPoint.
-Your goal now is to get the long-term visa for studies which could be given up to one year.
-Exact length depends on your nomination.
+Once your selection is successfully confirmed, you should check the availability of the Czech embassies where are you going to apply for visa and make an appointment by e-mail.
+Your goal now is to get the long-term visa for studies which could be given for up to one year.
+The exact length depends on your nomination.

-There are several documents that has to be prepared for the visa application.
+There are several documents that have to be prepared for the visa application.
 Some of them will be sent by Masaryk University:

 - Confirmation of Studies / Mobility Acceptance in Czech